 Although Lucas did not shoot the Tatooine scenes in Return of the Jedi in Tunisia, he later returned to the country to film footage for the prequel film, The Phantom Menace, in 1997.

 The fictional city of Mos Espa, home to a young Anakin Skywalker, was constructed from scratch in the desert near Tozeur, and traditional Berber architecture in the Tataouine area was used to portray the slave quarters where Anakin lives with his mother.

-Lucas also returned to Tunisia to film scenes for Attack of the Clones and Revenge of the Sith in 2000 and 2003, respectively, for scenes featuring actors including Natalie Portman and Ewan Mcgregor.
+Lucas also returned to Tunisia to film scenes for Attack of the Clones and Revenge of the Sith in 2000 and 2003, respectively, with actors including Natalie Portman and Ewan Mcgregor.

 List of Tunisia Star Wars Locations

 Although some of the sets created for Star Wars filming in Tunisia have been destroyed by time and the desert environs, many of the structures are still standing and continue to draw visitors who wish to experience the magical atmosphere for themselves.

 The best-preserved Star Wars sets in Tunisia include: